js150422/simpleERP/README.md

 ![](https://i.imgur.com/wMHrP7D.png)

+### my application

-* show uncomplete application document made by user list when user into this page
+* When user into this page, it will show uncomplete application document list applicated by user

 ![](https://i.imgur.com/eifLmH7.png)